Polona Hercog: 2012

 At Wimbledon, Hercog lost in the first round to qualifier Kristýna Plíšková.

 After that, she competed at Palermo where she was upset in the first round by Irina-Camelia Begu.
 Hercog then played at the Swedish Open as the defending champion and prevailed again, defeating Mathilde Johansson in the final.
 Representing Slovenia at the London Olympics, Hercog was defeated in the first round by María José Martínez Sánchez.

 She played one warm-up tournament before the US Open.
 At the Texas Open.
 She faced Kiki Bertens in the first round, and won the first set 6–4 when Bertens retired due to a right abdominal injury.
 In the second round, she lost to third seed and eventual champion Roberta Vinci.
 At the US Open, Hercog was defeated in the first round by fifth seed Petra Kvitová.

 At the Korea Open, she lost in the first round to eighth seed Ekaterina Makarova.
 Seeded 11th for qualifying at the Pan Pacific Open, Hercog lost in the first round of qualifying to wildcard Kurumi Nara.
 She qualified for the China Open beating 17th seed Mathilde Johansson and Gréta Arn.
-In round one, Hercog led 5–7, 6–4, 3-0 before Anastasia Pavlyuchenkova retired due to a gastrointestinal illness.
+In round one, Hercog led 5–7, 6–4, 3–0 before Anastasia Pavlyuchenkova retired due to a gastrointestinal illness.
 In the second round, she defeated Ekaterina Makarova in a very close match.
 In the third round, Hercog lost to second seed and eventual finalist Maria Sharapova.
-Her final tournament of the year was at the HP Open.
+Her final tournament of the year was at the Osaka Open.
 She lost in the first round to eventual champion Heather Watson.

 Hercog ended the year ranked No. 80.